Battle of the Boyne: Battlefield preservation

 The site of the Battle of the Boyne sprawls over a wide area west of the town of Drogheda in Ireland.
-In the County Development Plan for 2000, Meath County Council rezoned the land at the eastern edge of Oldbridge, at the site of the main Williamite crossing, to residential status.
+In the County Development Plan for 2000, Meath County Council re-zoned the land at the eastern edge of Oldbridge, at the site of the main Williamite crossing, to residential status.
 A subsequent planning application for a development of over 700 houses was granted by Meath County Council and this was appealed against by local historians to An Bord Pleanála (The Planning Board).
 In March 2008, after an extremely long appeal process, An Bord Pleanála approved permission for this development to proceed.
 Further plans have been submitted for hundreds more homes and a link to the River Boyne Boardwalk.

-The Battle of the Boyne Visitor Centre at Oldbridge house is run by the Office of Public Works, an agency of the Irish government, and is about 1 mi to the west of the main river crossing point.
+The Battle of the Boyne Visitor Centre at Oldbridge House is run by the Office of Public Works, an agency of the Irish government, and is about 1 mi to the west of the main river crossing point.
 The battle's other main combat areas, at Duleek, Donore and Plattin, along the Jacobite line of retreat, are marked with tourist information signs.

 On 4 April 2007, in a sign of improving relations between unionist and nationalist groups, the newly elected First Minister of Northern Ireland, the Reverend Ian Paisley, was invited to visit the battle site by the Taoiseach (Prime Minister) Bertie Ahern later in the year.
 Following the invitation, Paisley commented that "such a visit would help to demonstrate how far we have come when we can celebrate and learn from the past so the next generation more clearly understands".
 On 10 May, the visit took place, and Paisley presented the Taoiseach with a Jacobite musket in return for Ahern's gift at the St Andrews talks of a walnut bowl made from a tree from the site.
 A new tree was also planted in the grounds of Oldbridge House by the two politicians to mark the occasion.